mariasoleim/M4-reproduction/dockerfiles/069/README.md

 To rerun the code:
 1. Install Docker
-2. Run an instance of the image in detached interactive mode with the command "docker run -it mariasoleim/m4-reproduction-69"
+2. Run an instance of the image in detached interactive mode with the command "docker run -it mariasoleim/m4-reproduction-069"
 3. Run the code with "nohup Rscript jafiorucci.R".
 This may take a while.
+The docker container can be disconnected safely without stoping it with Ctrl + P and then Ctrl + Q.
+4. The forecast will appear as a file called forec_4groec.csv in the root folder of the container.
+It can be accessed from outside of the container with "docker cp container-id:/forec_4groec.csv .".